blackwell-systems/vaultmux/README.md

 ## Why Vaultmux?

-Vaultmux was created to solve a real-world problem: **building a dotfiles framework that works for everyone**.

-When managing dotfiles across teams or open source projects, different users have different secret management preferences:
-- Some prefer local tools like `pass` (GPG-based, offline)
-- Others use commercial tools like 1Password or Bitwarden
-- Cloud-native users want AWS Secrets Manager, Google Cloud, or Azure
-- Windows users rely on Windows Credential Manager

-**The Problem**: Writing application logic that hardcodes a single backend locks you into one workflow.
-Supporting multiple backends with different APIs creates maintenance nightmares.
+**The Problem**: Applications that hardcode a single secret management backend lock users into one workflow.
+Supporting multiple backends with different APIs creates maintenance nightmares—you end up writing the same logic multiple times with different method signatures, error handling, and authentication patterns.

-**The Solution**: Vaultmux provides a single, unified API that works with any backend.
-Write your code once, and users can choose their preferred secret management system without touching your application code.
+**The Solution**: Vaultmux provides a unified API that eliminates repetition.
+Write your secret management code once, and it works with any backend.
+Users choose their preferred system without you writing backend-specific code.

+### Common Use Cases

+**Multi-Cloud Deployments**
+- Deploy to AWS, GCP, and Azure without rewriting secret access logic
+- Switch between AWS Secrets Manager, Google Cloud Secret Manager, and Azure Key Vault with a config change

+**Cross-Platform Applications**
+- Support Windows Credential Manager on Windows, pass on Linux, and 1Password on macOS
+- One codebase works everywhere

+**Team Flexibility**
+- Open source projects where contributors use different secret managers
+- Enterprise environments with mixed tooling (some teams on 1Password, others on HashiCorp Vault)
+- Migration scenarios (moving from Bitwarden to AWS Secrets Manager)

+**Development Workflows**
+- Use `pass` locally for development, AWS Secrets Manager in production
+- Test with mock backend, deploy with real cloud provider
+- No code changes required—just configuration

 ```go
 // Same code works with pass, Bitwarden, 1Password, AWS, GCP, Azure, etc.